 Overview

-The Bachelor of Arts in French, offered by the Department of French, German, Italian and Slavic, helps students develop skills in reading, writing and oral communication while providing them with a rich understanding of the literature, cinema, history and traditions of one or more Francophone cultures.
+The Bachelor of Arts in French, offered by the Department of Modern Languages, Literatures and Cultures, helps students develop skills in reading, writing and oral communication while providing them with a rich understanding of the literature, cinema, history and traditions of one or more Francophone cultures.
 In all classes, students focus on communication and communities, comparisons and connection, and culture.
 As they improve their linguistic skills and study various forms of cultural production from other nations, French majors also strengthen their ability to analyze and interpret in a way that contributes to their education above and beyond courses they take for the major.
 Through study at Temple, often enhanced by study abroad, French majors gain insight into their own identities and assumptions in relation to others.
 Majors complete the program with an ability to communicate, a grounding in literary tradition, and an awareness of cultural differences that has become increasingly important in the contemporary world.

 The French major is a good preparation for a career that requires analytical thinking and communication skills in general, which includes the domains of education, business, government service, travel and tourism.
 It is a good major or second major for students planning to attend law or medical school.
 Studies have shown that learning a foreign language helps raise scores on the LSAT, GRE and MCAT exams.
 This course of study also proves valuable to anyone who plans to work for a multinational corporation.